ashermancinelli/ashermancinelli.github.io/src/csblog/2025-7-20-Ideal-Array-Language.md

 Of course, the language semantics should be enough to tell the compiler that arrays in a function like this do not alias, but this is an example of what friendly user-facing compiler reporting looks like, in my opinion.

 # SIMT and Automatic Parallelization

-## Why Parallelism Matters

-The fundamental units of computation available to users today are not the same as they were 20 years ago.
-When users had at most a few cores on a single CPU, it made complete sense that every program was written with the assumption that it would only run on a single core.

-Even in a high-performance computing (HPC) context, the default mode of parallelism was (for a long time) the Message Passing Interface (MPI), which is a _descriptive_ model of multi-core and multi-node parallelism.
-Most code was still basically written with the same assumtions: all units of computation were assumed to be uniform.

-Hardware has trended towards heterogeneity in several ways:

-- More cores per node
-- More nodes per system
-- More kinds of subsystems (GPUs, FPGAs, etc.)
-- More kinds of computational units on a single subsystem
-    - CPUs have lots of vector units and specialized instructions
-    - NVIDIA GPUs have lots of tensor cores specialized for matrix operations
-- New paradigms at the assembly level
-    - Scalable Vector Extensions (SVE) and Scalable Matrix Extensions (SMEs) on Arm
-- Tight hardware release schedules, meaning less and less time in between changes in hardware and more and more rewrites required for hand-written code at the lowest level

-The old assumptions do not hold true anymore, and programming languages need to be aware of these changes and able to optimize around them.

-Imagine the units of computation available in 2025 as a spectrum from SIMD units, to tensor cores, to CUDA cores, to small power-efficient Arm CPU cores, to large beefy AMD CPUs.
-It is easy to imagine this spectrum filling in with more specialized hardware pushing the upper and lower boundaries and filling in the gaps.
-One day it might be as natural to share work between nodes as it is between individual SIMD lanes on a single CPU core.
-This level of heterogeneity is not something that can be ignored by a programming language or a programming language ecosystem.
-I believe languages and compilers that do not consider the trajectory of hardware development will be left behind to some degree.

 ## SIMT vs SIMD